D. Wynne Thorne Career Research Award

 Named after USU’s first Vice President for Research, the D. Wynne Thorne Career Research Award is given to an individual on the USU campus who has completed outstanding research in his or her career.

-The award is given annually to one outstanding university researcher who is recommended by a committee of peers, all previous award recipients.
-Nominees are evaluated for the significance and quality of their research and creative achievement and recognition by national and international experts.
+The award is given annually to one outstanding university senior researcher who is recommended by a committee of peers, many of them previous award recipients.
+Nominees are evaluated for the significance, impact, and quality of their research, scholarly, or creative achievement and recognition by national and international experts.
+Thorne Research Awardees have produced a significant portion of their work while at Utah State University.

 Joyce Kinkead, recipient of the 2018 D. Wynne Thorne Career Research Award